shady-cj/Alx_DjangoLearnLab/social_media_api/README.md

 * Register and log in users
 * Follow/unfollow users
 * Create, edit, and delete posts and comments
-* Test feed to ensure it shows posts from followed users only
+* Like/unlike posts
+* Fetch notifications and test feed
-* Test filtering, pagination, and permission enforcement using Postman or similar tools
+* Validate filtering, pagination, and permission enforcement using Postman or similar tools

 ---